 For certain types of disposable home care supplies, there are coupons and free samples available.
 Seniors are especially likely to find discounts on diabetic and incontinence supplies.
 A list of coupons organized by company name is available here.
 Some common manufacturers of diabetic and incontinence supplies include: ACCU-CHEK, Astra Tech, ConvaTec, Depend, Dignity, Kendall, Prevail, Tena and Tranquility.

 For those individuals whose insurance does not pay the total cost of their home care supplies and for those supplies which are paid for out-of-pocket, there is good news in that the complete cost of home care supplies are tax deductible.
 There are two relevant tax credits and deductions that apply.
 Most commonly used is the tax deduction for medical and dental expenses.
 Less common but equally beneficial is the tax credit for elderly dependent care.

 The unfortunate reality is that for most seniors, many home care supplies are paid for out-of-pocket.
 Fortunately the need for home care supplies is very predictable.
 Both the type of item and the quantity can be determined well in advance of the need for the item.
 This makes shopping online a very good option for purchasing in bulk and discounts of 50% - 80% can be found over one's local pharmacy.
-Should one purchase online, we recommend TotalHomeCareSupplies.com who are noted for their inexpensive pricing, excellent customer service and free shipping offers.
+Should one purchase online, we recommend DiscountMedicalSupplies.com who are noted for their inexpensive pricing and excellent customer service.